Spiritual Life of the School

 There are whole school assemblies twice a week which are based on our spirituality and how we should respond to the world today.
 They are a chance for us to address issues that affect our world and our school.
 There are also year group assemblies, which are run by Year Tutors and Form Teachers, and Form and House Assemblies.

 There are regular Masses held throughout the year, with each year group having a Mass once a term which is held in the school chapel.
 This is a chance for students to develop their own spiritual life in the company of their friends.
 Masses are also celebrated at our local parish church of Our Lady and St Edmund.
 These are whole school celebrations of feast days in the Church’s calendar.
 Pupils are encouraged to take an active part in the Masses and often take the roles of readers or servers and use their musical talents to enhance our worship experience.
 Masses are organised by OLA’s Chaplain, Mrs Kirby-Hall.

 The Michaelmas term ends with two Carol Services, one for the Senior and one for the Junior school.
 The Hilary term ends with a Passiontide Service which is reflective of this holy time of year.

 We have a special Leavers’ Mass in both the Junior and Senior Schools.
 These Masses are a celebration of all our students’ achievements and are joyous occasions to which family members of our leavers are invited.
 We have a close working relationship with our local parish church and its clergy, Father Jamie McGrath and Father Robert Stewart, who give much valuable time to us.

-Religious Studies: RS is a core subject in our curriculum and all age groups study it.
-All Senior School pupils take GCSE RS and PSHE and 6th Form Enrichment are built upon our core Christian values.
+RS is a core subject in our curriculum and all age groups study it.
+All Senior School pupils take GCSE RS and PSHE and Sixth Form Enrichment are built upon our core Christian values.
 PSHE is a regular lesson in both the Junior and Senior School curricula.